-Shelly Bay developer pens scathing attack on Wellington councillor
+Shelly Bay row in full swing - councillors vote down latest move

 In his letter Cassels also questioned Foster's ability to bring the motion to the table, and vote on it, on the grounds of a conflict of interest with the development.

-This is after Foster announced his bid for the mayoralty alongside Sir Peter Jackson at Shelly Bay earlier this month.

-Cassels said he had received legal advice that relationship created at least a perceived conflict of interest for Foster.
+Cassels said he had received legal advice Foster's relationship with Jackson created at least a perceived conflict of interest.

 But Foster said he had received his own legal advice that there was no such conflict and pointed to his consistent stand on the issue over the years.